 Although the number of divorces has continued to drop over the last several years, the fact remains that around 50% of marriages still end in divorce.
-If you have made the decision to dissolve your marriage, we encourage you to seek counsel from a Panama City divorce lawyer at The Virga Law Firm, P.A.
+If you have made the decision to dissolve your marriage, we encourage you to seek counsel from The Virga Law Firm, P.A.
 We offer same-day appointments and 24-hour service, so please do not hesitate to give us a call.
 Our firm is ready to help you through this difficult time.

 Contact our office today at (800) 822-5170 to schedule your initial consultation.